mingfang/terraform-provider-k8s/site/k8s_rbac_authorization_k8s_io_v1_role_binding/README.md

 ######  TypeString

 Namespace of the referenced object.
+If the object kind is non-namespace, such as "User" or "Group", and this value is not empty the Authorizer should report an error.espace of the referenced object.
 If the object kind is non-namespace, such as "User" or "Group", and this value is not empty the Authorizer should report an error.is object.
 Populated by the system.
 Read-only.
 #### uid

 ######  ReadOnly • TypeString